migmtz/noisy-hawkes-process/README.md

 This code was implemented using Python 3.8.5 and needs Numpy, Matplotlib and Scipy.

-Pickle package must be used to used the precomputed estimations presented in the paper.
+Pickle package is needed to use the precomputed estimations presented in the paper and found in ```graphics/saved_estimations``` folder.
-Jupyter notebooks use multiprocess package.
+Bivariate Jupyter notebooks for estimation in ```estimation``` folder use multiprocess package (optional but recommended).

 ## Installation